-Candidates who register during the standard registration period may request a cancellation of their exam and will be eligible for a full refund within two weeks of payment.
+Candidates who register during the early registration period may request a cancellation of their exam and will be eligible for a full refund within two weeks of payment.

-Candidates registering after the registration deadline may request a cancellation of their exam and will be eligible for a refund minus the test center administration fees within two days of payment.
+Candidates registering during the standard registration deadline may request a cancellation of their exam and will be eligible for a refund minus the test center administration fees within two days of payment.

 You must provide a confirmation of your cancellation from Prometric to receive your refund.